beyond-the-cloud-dev/async-lib/README.md

     .minutesFromNow(10) // Schedule the batch job to run in 10 minutes .asSchedulable() // Convert BatchableJob to Schedulable
-    .name('My Scheduled Batch Job') // Set a name for the scheduled job - required .cronExpression('0 0 12 * * ?') // Set a cron expression for scheduling - required
+    .name('My Scheduled Batch Job') // Set a name for the scheduled job - required
-    .schedule();
+    // No CRON expression set since we are using minutesFromNow .schedule();
 ```